BTAkademi-Frontend-31Temmuz/HW-6/README.md

 This homework contains three sub homeworks.
 We will explain the outputs in details as follows:
 ## Homework-1-A
+This program calculates the squares and cubes of the numbers from 0 to 10.

 How to run the program:
 ```bash
 node Homework-1-A.js